tengla/songkick/README.md

 # Songkick

-Ruby Songkick API version 3.0
+* Ruby Songkick API version 3.0
-PS: Not in a usable state!
+* PS: Not all end points are implemented